2-5-Foundation/vane/README.md

 Bringing safety into crypto transactions and a product on Polkadot & Ethereum enabling entrepreneurs expand their social commerce business by leveraging trust.

-Note: *vane-network is built to work*
+Note: *vane-network is built to work without a native token to purchase*

 - **vane-network does not and will not have a native token to pruchase**, with our creative and user experience in mind solution enable vane to act as an extension safety and product layer on top of Polkadot & Ethereum (*soon*) & Bitcoin (*soon*). **Thus allowing users to continue using their favorite network & tokens and get vane features out of the box**.